-For the year ended December 31, 2022, there were no material changes outside the ordinary course of business in lease obligations or other contractual obligations.
-See Note 16.
-Leases, in the Notes to Consolidated Financial Statements for further description of our contractual obligations.
+For the year ended December 31, 2023, there were no material changes outside the ordinary course of business in lease obligations or other contractual obligations.
+See Note 16, Leases, in the Notes to Consolidated Financial Statements for further description of our contractual obligations.

-There were no balances outstanding under the 2021 Credit Agreement as of December 31, 2022 and 2021.
-As of December 31, 2022, there were in aggregate \$394.6 million of outstanding Notes, net of unamortized debt discount and issuance costs, compared to \$326.1 million as of December 31, 2021.
-The amounts are classified as "Long-term debt" within the Consolidated Balance Sheets as of December 31, 2022 and 2021.
+There were no balances outstanding under the Amended and Restated Credit Agreement (the "2021 Credit Agreement") or the 2023 Credit Agreement as of December 31, 2023 and 2022.
+As of December 31, 2023, there were in aggregate \$396.9 million of outstanding Notes, net of unamortized issuance costs, compared to \$394.6 million as of December 31, 2022.
+The amounts are classified as "Long-term debt" within the Consolidated Balance Sheets as of December 31, 2023 and 2022.
 The 2026 Notes will become due and payable no later than the final maturity date of November 15, 2026.
 The 2025 Notes will become due and payable no later than the final maturity date of August 1, 2025.

-We have incurred commitments to make future payments under contracts such as leases, the 2021 Credit Agreement and the Notes, as well as noncancellable purchase obligations, which primarily relate to multi-year third-party software sales and internally used software, all of which have some inherent uncertainty as to the amount and timing of payments and were reflected on our Consolidated Balance Sheet as of December 31, 2022.
-Maturities under these contracts are set forth in the following table as of December 31, 2022 (in thousands):
+We have incurred commitments to make future payments under contracts such as leases, the 2023 Credit Agreement and the Notes, as well as noncancellable purchase and other contractual obligations, which primarily relate to multi-year third-party software sales and internally used software, all of which have some inherent uncertainty as to the amount and timing of payments and were reflected on our Consolidated Balance Sheet as of December 31, 2023.
+Maturities under these contracts are set forth in the following table as of December 31, 2023 (in millions):